alfaex/nginx-reference/README.md

 ## Directive Types

-**Array Directive** can be declared multiple types, like access_log.
+**Array Directive** can be declared multiple times, like access_log.
 If a child context declare even once of the same, all the parent config of the same directive is overriten.

 **Stand Directive** can be declared only once in a given context, like root.